wangzhou/uadk/docs/wd_design.md

 #### Register Compression Algorithm

 When user application executes compression or decompression, the hardware implementation that defined in "hw" field of the context is invoked.
-This "hw" field is registered by vendor driver.

-Warpdrive compression algorithm layer maintains a list of "struct wd_alg_comp".
+Compression algorithm library maintains a list of *struct wd_algo_comp*.

-When the request of compression or decompression arrives, it compares the device name with vendor driver.
-If they match, related hardware implementation is linked to "hw" field of "struct wd_comp_ctx".
-By this way, vendor driver binds to compression algorithm layer with context.
+When user application creates context by *wd_algo_comp_alloc_context()*, these operations will be done.
+Both the device and the driver are chosen and updated into context.
+At the same time, algorithm library searches the list of *struct wd_algo_comp* with *drv_name*.
+When it's done, implementation of *struct wd_algo_comp* is assigned to *hw* hooks in context.
+Everything is integrated into context now.

 ## Example